ml-explore/mlx-examples/speechcommands/README.md

 Note that this was run on an M1 Macbook Pro with 16GB RAM.

 At the time of writing, `mlx` doesn't have built-in `cosine` learning rate schedules, which is used along with the AdamW optimizer in the official implementaiton.
 We intend to update this example once these features are added, as well as with appropriate data augmentations.

+[^1]: Based one the paper [Keyword Transformer: A Self-Attention Model for Keyword Spotting](https://www.isca-speech.org/archive/interspeech_2021/berg21_interspeech.html)
+[^2]: We use version 0.02.
+See the [paper]((https://arxiv.org/abs/1804.03209) for more details.